Lets Talk About Stereotypes

 A Cafe where I Can Rest My Autistic Brain

-One of my favourite activities, is spending a couple of hours in a café with a regular Americano and my laptop.
-It’s a great place to work these days, There’s something about the atmosphere of a nice café that allows me to be really creative and productive, as I write articles for this website and my up-coming book on autism On the down-side, some cafes can be a bit noisy and expensive!
-Whilst Read More
+The Challenge of finding an autism-friendly cafe One of my favourite activities, is spending a couple of hours in a café with a regular Americano and my laptop.
+It’s a great place to work these days, There’s something about the atmosphere of a nice café that allows me to be really creative and productive, as I write articles for this website or my up-coming book on autism.
+Whilst I enjoy cafe culture, I have Read More

 Autism-friendly inspirational activity ideas-coming soon!

-Autism-friendly inspirational activity ideas are coming soon to AdultsWithAutism.org.uk My goal for 2017 is to inspire and encourage you to get more involved with all life has to offer.
-This includes autism-friendly: Holiday’s Courses Activities Exercise How to guides Career guides These will all be included in the upcoming lifestyle section of AdultsWithAutism.org.uk.
-It’s taking more time than expected to create the content for this new section, but I will Read More
+Autism-friendly inspirational activity ideas To come… ideas to inspire and encourage you to get more involved with all that life has to offer.
+This includes autism-friendly: Holiday’s Courses Activities Exercise How to guides Career guides These will all be included in the upcoming lifestyle section of adultswithautism.org.uk.
+It’s taking more time than expected to create the content for this new section, but I will notify all of our readers when it’s Read More

 Your dating experiences on the autistic spectrum